 What is the difference betweeen a Nutritionist and a Registered Dietitian?

-How do I find an RD?
+How do I find a Registered Dietitian?

 I love the header on your site.
 How can I make my own?

 I also love the header on my site, but I must admit I fairly computer illiterate.
-It was created for be Colin James Tuttle, graphic designer extraordinaire.
+It was created for me Colin James Tuttle, graphic designer extraordinaire.
 If you are looking for someone to help you out with your own blog or website, give him a shout!